Giri7a/Login-and-Signup/README.md

  * Entity it will created for  database
  * response will created fro give you a response for your action
  * Service is tell you which or how many services will provided.
+ * for data base you need to open h2 database and connect it into spring boot  application properties.